-Cash and cash equivalents and restricted cash: The carrying value is considered to be a reasonable estimate of the fair value.
+Cash and cash equivalents: The carrying value is considered to be a reasonable estimate of the fair value.

 Note receivable: The note receivable carrying value approximates fair value as the note bears interest at a market rate and the amount is collectible at any given time.